 I was recently speaking with a client about Make vs. Buy.
 We were discussing when the appropriate time was for doing that kind of analysis.
 The natural assumption is that world class organizations are doing that kind of analysis whenever a new product program or a major new contract is being worked on.
 It should be part of every analysis to provide continuous feedback to the Manufacturing organization and the business’s executives.
-Make vs. Buy analysis will tell you how competitive your operation is and whether you should continue to invest in those operations, and if appropriate, bring operations in-house.
+Make vs. Buy analysis will tell you how competitive your operation is and whether you should continue to invest in those operations, and if appropriate, bring operations in-house or farm them out to supply chain partners.
 We recently completed a study of competitiveness looking at 89 countries and all 50 states.
 Click here to see our latest study on Mexico vs. China.
 The results indicate that manufacturing in the US and Mexico has become much more competitive when you look at the supply chain life cycle cost of a product.
 This has occurred in just a few short years, and, when taking into consideration the expected labor and material inflation rates outside of the US, the story becomes more compelling.
 Now is a great time to re-look at your supply chain options.
-A good Make vs. Buy analysis should provide you insight into these areas:
+A thorough Make vs. Buy analysis requires analysis into these areas:

 - Product life cycle: New, developing or mature